icholy/systemd-graph/README.md

 # SystemD Graph

-> A web ui for a live view the SystemD unit/target dependency graph
+> A web ui for a live view the SystemD unit dependency graph

 ![](./images/screenshot.png)